15 Reasons Many Retirees End Up Broke (And How You Can Avoid It)

 We’re not in the age of ledgers and paper checks anymore.
 Today, you can track every penny with your phone.
 And yet, I meet retirees who still have no clue where their money goes each month.

-If you can use Facebook, you can use something to manage your money smarter.
+Even simple budgeting apps can show you trends, help you cut waste, and keep your finances intact.
+If you can use Facebook, you can manage your money smarter.
 No excuses.

 Lack of Emergency Fund